-How To Make Soup: Top Tips And Recipes
+How to Make Soup: Top Tips and Recipes to Try

 Video: How to Make Roasted Chicken Broth Watch and learn how to make a delicious broth by roasting a whole chicken with vegetables, and cooking it down into a rich broth for Chef John's Homemade Chicken Noodle Soup.

 - If roasting vegetables for making stock deepens flavors, the same holds true for vegetables you're adding to any soup recipe.
 Get tips for roasting vegetables for soups.

 - Here's a reason to save your Parmesan cheese rinds—they add amazing flavor to minestrone, bean, or hearty vegetable soup.
 Just save your rinds in the freezer and toss one in when you simmer the soup.
 It will add saltiness, so taste before seasoning at the end.
 Remove the rind before serving the soup, of course.

 Brief cooking in a dry pan deepens the flavor of whole spices, and is especially effective for bringing authenticity to Indian and Middle Eastern dishes.
 To toast spice, choose a heavy pan large enough to hold the spice in a single layer.
 Heat the pan over medium-low heat, add the spice, and stir constantly to keep the spice from burning.
 When your senses tell you the spice is warm and toasty, remove the spice from the pan immediately to stop the cooking.
 Let the spice cool, then grind for use.

 Try toasting spices for these soups: